 The rapid advancement of modern society and the global economy has increased the demand for innovative and clean energy solutions.
 In parallel, the depletion of conventional fossil fuel reserves, exploration of sustainable energy sources, and growing concerns over environmental pollution, particularly greenhouse gas emissions, have emerged as global priorities [1-3].
 Hydrogen has been identified as a promising alternative due to its high energy density, renewability, and clean byproducts [4].
 Molecular hydrogen (H2) can be produced through various methods, with water electrolysis standing out for its efficiency.
 This process involves two primary reactions: the hydrogen evolution reaction (HER) at the cathode and the oxygen evolution reaction (OER) at the anode, making it a promising approach for large-scale hydrogen production [5].
 Currently, the state-of-art of electrocatalyst materials used to promote both reactions are based on noble metal, such as platinum (Pt), palladium (Pd), and ruthenium (Ru).
 However, the high cost and limited availability of noble metal-based catalysts present substantial barriers.
 Consequently, developing HER catalysts that utilize non-noble metals, while achieving high catalytic activity and durability, remains a critical challenge.
-This need has driven researchers to investigate the potential of other materials, especially transition metals, which are more cost-effective and abundant in the Earth's crust in the form of ores [6-8].Transition metal oxides, carbides, sulfides, and nitrides have been extensively studied for their HER activity [8-11].
+This need has driven researchers to investigate the potential of other materials, especially transition metals, which are more cost-effective and abundant in the Earth's crust in the form of ores [6-8].
+Transition metal oxides, carbides, sulfides, and nitrides have been extensively studied for their HER activity [8-11].
 However, achieving high stability for catalysts in both alkaline and acidic environments remains challenging, often limiting their durability in water electrolysis applications [12].
 The bimetallic oxide FeNbO4, known for its robustness under extreme conditions, shows considerable promise for providing enhanced stability in the water electrolysis process.
 Iron-based materials (Fe) are favored for their high catalytic activity, affordability, and natural abundance [13].
 Niobium (Nb), on the other hand, contributes excellent electrochemical and catalytic properties [14,15], making it a promising candidate for further HER studies.
 FeNbO4 has also been widely studied in other domains for its magnetic [16-18], dielectric [19,20], morphological [20], structural, and vibrational properties [16,21].
 Despite these investigations, there remains a need for more detailed analysis on its vibrational properties.
 Additionally, there is a growing interest in theoretical studies involving density functional theory (DFT) to explore its properties further [22,23].

-Several strategies have been developed to enhance the physical and chemical properties of iron niobate (FeNbO4) and its applications, including the in-situ growth of ferric niobate in porous carbon [24] and the use of carbon dioxide in reductive reactions during synthesis [25].
-Among these methods, the doping transition metals has demonstrated particularly effectiveness in optimizing the structure and improving its properties [16,26].
+Several strategies have been developed to enhance the physical and chemical properties of iron niobate (FeNbO4) and its applications.
+Among these methods, the doping transition metals has demonstrated particularly effectiveness in optimizing the structure and improving its properties [16,24].
 The role of redox-active cations is pivotal in doping, as they serve as intermediary agents, that facilitate the modulation of the electronic structure of FeNbO4.
 These cations can interact directly with the active sites of the material, thereby adjusting the electronic density and promoting more efficient redox reactions.
-This modulation of electronic properties contributes to an improved electrochemical performance of the material [27-31].
+This modulation of electronic properties contributes to an improved electrochemical performance of the material [25-29].
 Consequently, understanding the substitution at the lattice site by ions with varying ionic radii and mixed valence states can significantly enhance the properties of FeNbO4.
+This study investigates the effects of substituting Fe3+ ions with Co2+ ions on the structural, vibrational, morphological, and, most notably, electrochemical properties of the FeNbO4.
+Additionally, density function theory (DFT) studies have been conducted to gain deeper insights into the vibrational properties.
+Furthermore, understanding the structural evolution under reaction can provide valuable insights into the effects of cobalt doping.